-Ballet had been booked off, lunches were prepped and the car stuffed and ready to go.
-The kids were rallied and once again we set for another adventure.
-Today is Brecon Beacons in Wales.
-More specifically, the Four Falls Walk that had appeared on TV’s 100 walks.
-We had taken so much inspiration from the programme and, after realising we were amateurs who had only done 8 of the 100, had decided to book every weekend possible with walks of the uk.
+Ballet is booked off, lunches are prepped and the car is stuffed and ready to go.
+The kids are rallied and once again we set off for another adventure.
+Today is the Four Falls walk, Brecon Beacons in Wales.
+The walk features on ITV’s Britain’s Favourite Walks.
+After realising we are amateurs who have only done 8 of the 100, we decided to book every weekend possible with walks in the UK.

 Alas, our spirits were not lifted just yet as I realised we had no change and the car park set in the middle of nowhere would not take card payments.
 Who knew?
 After a long moment of staring at the machine, a lovely lady gifted us 3 pound coins.
 She was an angel, releasing us from the war zone and into the wild.
 I was overcome with gratitude and cried, for the first time that day.